deanrad/formchallenge-react/src/README.md

 # Form Challenge (React)

-Imagine for the next [time interval], that you are a developer at 𝓦icked𝓣ickets.
+Imagine for the next [time interval], that you are a developer at Wicked-Tickets.
 The attached React ticket order form has been working in production for a while, but Product has some tickets for you to implement, to improve its functionality.

 Your tasks will be to implement as many of the below requested changes, IN ORDER, as you comfortably can in the allotted time.